Ramzisofo/SymbolicPhysicsLearner/README.md

 # SymbolicPhysicsLearner

-source code and examples for Symbolic physics learner: Discovering governing equations via Monte Carlo tree search.
+source code and examples for Symbolic physics learner: Discovering governing equations via Monte Carlo tree search, by the authors of the paper below.
+This repository contains some chanes of the codewhich I have experimented with

 ## Dependencies